Fresnel equations: Alternative forms

 These formulas are known respectively as Fresnel's sine law and Fresnel's tangent law.
 Although at normal incidence these expressions reduce to 0/0, one can see that they yield the correct results in the limit as θ_{i} → 0.

 Multiple surfaces

 When light makes multiple reflections between two or more parallel surfaces, the multiple beams of light generally interfere with one another, resulting in net transmission and reflection amplitudes that depend on the light's wavelength.
 The interference, however, is seen only when the surfaces are at distances comparable to or smaller than the light's coherence length, which for ordinary white light is few micrometers; it can be much larger for light from a laser.

 An example of interference between reflections is the iridescent colours seen in a soap bubble or in thin oil films on water.
 Applications include Fabry–Pérot interferometers, antireflection coatings, and optical filters.
 A quantitative analysis of these effects is based on the Fresnel equations, but with additional calculations to account for interference.

-The transfer-matrix method, or the recursive Rouard method can be used to solve multiple-surface problems.
+The transfer-matrix method, or Rouard's recursive method can be used to solve multiple-surface problems.